 10 Tips for how to Manage Remote Employees

-That’s the percentage of the current workforce that has at least some remote role in their work, according to Global Workplace Analytics.
+Pre COVID, at least 50% of the current workforce had at least some remote role in their work, according to Global Workplace Analytics.

 And, according to the same study, at least 80% of the current workforce would like to work remotely, at least on a part-time basis.

-Whether current managers and executives like it or not, a new workplace is upon them.
+Whether current managers and executives like it or not, even before COVID a new workplace was upon them.

 Research shows that remote workers are actually more productive than those in-house.

-The challenge, of course, is managing a remote team that may be spread out in many different places.
+The challenge, of course, is managing a remote team that may be spread out in many different places is not the same as having everyone in the same location.

 It is up to you, now, to use that technology along with your leadership skills, to ensure that your remote team is happy, productive, and contributing to organisational goals.